ayhem-b/Graduation_report/chaps/intro.typ

   - The SCADA system provides real-time monitoring and displays fault trends.

 === CMMS (GMAO) Web Application & Integration

-The second component of the project is the CMMS (GMAO) web application, which provides advanced maintenance management features.
-This system is developed using Django for the backend, React for the frontend, and PostgreSQL for the database.
-The integration between SCADA and CMMS ensures that all fault reports are automatically managed and tracked.
-The CMMS system works as follows:
+The second component of the project is the CMMS (GMAO) web application, which provides advanced maintenance management features.The CMMS system works as follows:
 + Automatic Fault Logging:
   - When an operator reports a fault on the HMI, it is automatically recorded in the CMMS database.
   - The maintenance team can view real-time fault alerts on the CMMS dashboard.